See the research:

 Mansfield C, Poulos C, Boeri M, Hauber B

-Read more about this research by following the link provided.
+Read more about this research by following this link.